Big mountain flying popular with speedwings

 The whole area is above treeline and you can launch anywhere that doesn't have too many rocks.
 Launching from Peak 4 is popular too, especially with mini wings.
 If the wind is on the high side, perhaps start down low.
 The hike up is a big vertical, but the Colorado Trail is beautiful and filled with flowers in late summer - especially at "Colombine Corner" near a stream crossing.

-When it's not ski season, and Copper's Far East lot is empty, you can land there IF YOU FILL OUT A WAIVER.
+MAYBE IN 2024: When it's not ski season, and Copper's Far East lot is empty, you can land there IF YOU FILL OUT A WAIVER.
 Ask about it on the Telegram chat.

-Otherwise, land along the bike path in an open section just north of the parking lot.
+Land along the bike path in an open section just north of the parking lot.
 There are a couple small trees and a good number of rocks to avoid.
 Be careful of your ankles!

 Later in the morning it can be thermic and wind can increase or switch direction all of a sudden.